sohanemon/play-wizard/README.md

 This project is built to bring simplicity and control to your media playback.
 If you find bugs or have suggestions for improvement, please submit a pull request or open an issue on the repository.

+## Acknowledgments

+- OmniPause for inspiring the core concept of managing media players through DBus.

 ## **License**